tom-90/RROx/plugins/map/README.md

 It is possible to enable the minimap under the minimap settings. **The minimap will only show if the game overlay is enabled under the `Overlay` settings**.

 ## Changelog

+### v1.1.11 04-17-2023
+- ``Fixed`` Corrected Cargo Icons/Images showing incorrect prices.
+These have been adjusted to only show the cargo/item being transported.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Fixed`` Map Plugin Backgrounds #1 and #5, to remove incorrect prices.
+These have been adjusted to remove the cargo/price details & fully support any map (including moved industries).
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Added Economy Information Tab to the Industry list functionality.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Added "Industry Inputs and Outputs Reference Chart" to the Economy Information Tab on the Industry list menu.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Added "Item/Cargo Prices Reference Chart" to the Economy Information Tab on the Industry list menu.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Fixed`` Fixed Freight Info Image in Map Plugin Description/Documentation to align with current RROx Functionality.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Seperated Rolling Stock lists for Tenders and Cabooses/Miscellaneous Rolling Stock for ease of finding non-tenders on larger sessions.
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Added Button to Rolling Stock popup on RROx Map to allow Game/Session Host (will not display/work for RROx Clients) to reset rolling stock locations.
+This allows the Host to return stuck rolling stock to origin point in the world (may need re-railing after reset, but this can/will retrive your stuck rolling stock).
+Note: Momement is kept during/after location reset due to Game Logic/Implementation.
+May also have unexpected issues on larger saves with many phyiscs calculations (try only doing one car at a time on a fresh load in this case).
+Please allow framecar/rolling stock to come to a rest/stop before repeating/resetting another item (including the same item).
+(Thanks to [Mordred](https://github.com/mordred-random))
+- ``Enhancement`` Teleporting to a non-industries/buildings/rolling stock will close the Teleport Pop-up on the map after the teleport is called.
+(See RROx logs in the RROx settings should a Teleport be unsuccessful).
+(Thanks to [Mordred](https://github.com/mordred-random))

 ### v1.1.10 04-04-2023
 - ``Enhancement`` Added Reset Player Camera/Model button to RROx Player list functionality.
 This addresses/fixes RRO game issue/bug noted after RRO update #230324; where player model/camera turns/rotates after leaving locomotives.
 (Thanks to [Mordred](https://github.com/mordred-random))